Spring 2026: Grades Six - Eight

 2:00 - 3:00

 *This class is currently full.
-If you are interested, please contact the Director to join the waitlist.
+If you are interested, please email the Director to be placed on the waitlist.*

 COST: $ 20 ROOM: Alfred 21